 The Green Small Rooster was my first one of this size.
 I had fun using a more stylized approach to a folk carved ale bowl.
 I incorporated a number of carving styles on this ale bowl, including acanthus carving and dragon carving.
 I love this size of an ale bowl and I've carved several versions of it since.

 Brown and Green Rooster

-This was one of the projects I did under my apprenticeship, in 2018/2019, with Master Carver Phil Odden of Norsk Wood Works, Barronett, Wisconsin.
+This projects was funded through a Folk and Traditional Arts apprenticeship by the North Dakota Council on the Arts.
 I wanted to design an ale bowl with predominantly an acanthus leaf motif.
 The ale bowl was carved from select basswood and it was finished with acrylic paints and polyurethane coatings.

 Double Horse Headed Ale Bowl

-This was one of the ale bowls I carved in a woodcarving carving class with Phil Odden and Else Bigton of Norsk Wood Works of Barronett, Wisconsin.
-It was painted during my apprenticeship with Phil a month later.
 This ale bowl celebrates the tradition of double horse headed ale bowls from Voss, Norway.
-Fjord horses were depicted and I had examples of them to see outside Phil's shop.
 The black background with reddish brown, yellow and green colors are classic choices for ale bowls.
 The bowl was carved from select basswood, and it was finished with acrylic paints and polyurethane coatings.